Evolution of central pattern generators for the control of a five-link bipedal walking mechanism: Results and Discussion

 One particular drawback in the hardware runs is introduced by the laterally attached support structure.
-Even if there is an expected degree of asymmetry caused by the slightly unequal distances covered by the left and right feet (Fig. \ref{Figure9}), the impact of this on the gait balance was larger than what was anticipated.
-While this can easily be averted by using a sufficiently long boom as compared to the distance between the legs (with the disadvantage of introducing more weight onto Link 1, prompting to change in parameter $m$ in Fig. \ref{Figure3}), another solution, such as a linear support structure with a pin-in-slot connection might prove to be a better option.
+Even if there is an expected degree of asymmetry caused by the slightly unequal distances covered by the left and right feet (Figure~\ref{FigureHardware}), the impact of this on the gait balance was larger than what was anticipated.
+While this can be averted by using a sufficiently long boom compared to the distance between the legs (with the disadvantage of introducing more weight onto Link 1, prompting a change in parameter $m$ in Figure~\ref{FigureModel}), another solution, such as a linear overhead structure with a pin-in-slot mechanism used by Komatsu and Usui \cite{Komatsu2005} for a similar five-link mechanism, might prove to be a better option.
+This problem can also be addressed with a \emph{load compensation} \cite{Peterka2004} approach, which is not currently taken into account in our experimental design, that would dynamically apply corrective torques on the joints.